Dark Energy with Logarithmic Cosmological Fluid: Critical Analysis

-Since the variable $Y$ is a positively defined value, perturbation around the zero point must be also positive.
-In this case, $\delta A_1$ and $\delta A_2$ smoothly go to zero when $N$ goes infinity.
-Therefore, critical point (B) is stable.
-Numerical result is given in Fig. 1 which demonstrates the stability of the scalar-dominated critical point.
+Because the variable $Y$ is a positively-defined value, the perturbation around the zero point must also be positive.
+In this case, $\delta A_1$ and $\delta A_2$ smoothly go to zero when $N$ goes to infinity.
+Therefore, the critical point (B) is stable.
+The numerical result is given in Fig. 1, which demonstrates the stability of the scalar-dominated critical point.